Come see our new location!

 About Tattoo 34

 Together with his wife Nisha Supahan, they purchased Hawthorne Ink in 2016 and worked to turn it in to Tattoo 34 on Hawthorne.
 An inclusive, welcoming space that many have commented has a great vibe.
 They have a solid team of tattoo artists who are talented in many different styles of tattooing and are also amazing humans.
-The tattoo artists are sweet, caring people who are down to earth and easy to talk to.
+The tattoo artists they choose for their shop are caring people who are down to earth and easy to talk to.

 Tattoo 34 in a proud, minority-owned, women-owned, family business.
-Nisha is Native American (and Scottish).
-Toby is African American (Black), Native American and First Nations.
-Tattoo 34 is one of the few (maybe only) minority owned (POC) tattoo shop in Portland, OR.
-If you have info, statistics or history on this Nisha would love to know!
+Nisha is Native American and enrolled in the Karuk Tribe of California (and Scottish).
+Toby is African American (Black), Native American and First Nations, he is a member of West Bank (Okanagan).
+Tattoo 34 is as far as we know, the only Native-owned tattoo shop in Portland, OR.
+Maybe the only minority-owned (POC) tattoo shop as well.
+If you have info, statistics or history on this, Nisha would love to know!

 How we got here

-Toby has been an Artist his whole life.
+Toby has been an Artist his whole adult life.
 Check out his bio on his tattoo Artist Page, to read about his work.
 While Toby and Nisha had originally met in Oregon (Toby was born in OR), they moved to California for a stint in the Bay Area.
-After being laid off during the 2008 recession from his sports-marketing job in Marin County, Toby went looking for his next “big thing”.
-One day he told Nisha, “I want to start tattooing.”
-She didn’t hesitate and said, “Okay.
-What do we need to do?”.
+After being laid off in 2010 during the recession, from his sports-marketing job in Marin County, Toby went looking for his next “big thing”.
+A friend convinced Toby tattooing was it.
+Toby brought it up with Nisha, she had no idea what that entailed but went with it and supported him doing whatever they had to do.
 Nisha later wished she had hesitated long enough to do at least one google search “tattoo artist hours.”

 They had hoped to move back to Oregon, so Toby planned ahead and got his tattoo license in Portland, OR while still living in California.
 They returned to Oregon with their children in 2012 and now live in the Portland house that has been in Nisha’s family for almost 60 years and has housed four generations so far.